Bright Futures at Georgetown University

 This tool is designed to help service providers guide families to available resources by identifying a roster of education, mental health, family support, child care, and other services that can address identified needs or concerns.
 When completed by providers with the aid of "Locating Community-Based Services to Support Children and Families" (see below), the Referral Tool provides a customized directory of community-based resources.

-Bullet Using the Tools
+Bullet Using the Toolsmore information

 These tools can be used by parents and a variety of professionals, including: